-Why does it happen ?
+Why does calf pain happen ?

 The calf muscle is comprised of two separate muscles, the big belly muscle on the upper half of the rear of the leg called gastrocnemius and a broader flat muscle that lies deeper inside called soleus.
 These have both the muscular component that you can tighten by flexing and a tendonous part.

 The Achilles tendon begins just under the belly of the calf muscle and goes all the way down to attach to the back of the heel bone.

 The calf muscle is longest when the foot is in perfectly straight position, not rolled in or out.